 Holiday Character Meet and Greets

-Santa Goofy can be found from 11AM and onward over at Dinoland.
-Donald Duck will can also be found in the same area.
+Santa Goofy and Donald Duck can be found in Dinoland.
 Chip and Dale will be dressed in their seasonal best at Rafiki’s Planet Watch and Baloo and King Louie will be available for meet and greets in Asia.

 Holiday Celebrations at the Resorts

-If you want to avoid the craziness of the crowds, there’s lots to see and do at the Walt Disney World resorts.
+If you want to take a break from the parks, there’s lots to see and do at the Walt Disney World resorts.
 Every year, the Disney chefs and decorators spend hours creating jaw-dropping edible displays and trees at the resorts.

-See holiday village made from gingerbread and chocolate at Disney’s Contemporary Resort, an edible version of Atlantic City with carousel and ferris wheel at BoardWalk Inn and the giant trees at Wilderness Lodge, Animal Kingdom and other Deluxe resorts – each which are themed to match the corresponding resort hotel.
+Check out the gingerbread holiday village at Disney’s Contemporary Resort, an edible version of Atlantic City with carousel and ferris wheel at BoardWalk Inn and the giant trees at Wilderness Lodge, Animal Kingdom Lodge and other Deluxe resorts – each which are themed to match the corresponding resort hotel.